 - A “lessened” ability to drive the vehicle due to a controlled substance or substances

 According to Washington statutes, the prosecution must prove that you drove in a rash manner, heedless of the consequences to convict you of vehicular homicide due to reckless driving.
-It is vital that you have an aggressive Seattle criminal defense attorney on your side to present your arguments articulately in court.
+It is vital that you have an aggressive Seattle vehicular assault attorney on your side to present your arguments articulately in court.

 Disregard for Safety of Others

 This potential element of vehicular homicide is even more subjective than reckless driving because the prosecution will have to prove that your disregard for the safety of others surpassed “ordinary negligence.”
 Ordinary negligence is defined as an act that reasonably careful drivers would not do under the same circumstances.
 Disregard for the safety of others that is extreme enough to convict a person of vehicular homicide must show that the person demonstrated, beyond a reasonable doubt, a very blatant carelessness.
 Remember that the burden of proof lies with the prosecution, so if they decide to take this angle, your expert Seattle vehicular assault attorney can be more than prepared to defend you.